THE SECRET LIFE OF CLOUDS

 David Lama speaks about you with great enthusiasm.

-David is an incredible high achiever, unbelievable!
+David is an incredibly high achiever, unbelievable!
 I advised David many times, not only on Cerro Torre, and in the Karakoram.

 Are you emotionally involved in the expeditions you advise?